Key takeaways

 Whether you’re aiming for a bold espresso or a smooth French press, this calculator gives you clarity and control.

-We use common starting ratios most coffee lovers trust:
+We use common starting ratios many coffee drinkers trust:

 - Pour-over/Drip: 1:14 to 1:17